 Millions of Americans depend on Social Security as the financial foundation of their retirement.
-Yet, 70% percent of older people cannot correctly identify the age at which they are eligible for full retirement benefits.
+Yet, 70% of older people cannot correctly identify the age at which they are eligible for full retirement benefits.

-That finding — courtesy of a recent survey by the Nationwide Retirement Institute — has profound implications for how well people will live in retirement.
+That finding — courtesy of a 2019 survey by the Nationwide Retirement Institute — has profound implications for how well people will live in retirement.
 Take benefits too early, and you risk collecting less money during your golden years.

 The average respondent to the survey guessed that they would be eligible for full retirement benefits at age 63.